AtomLinter/linter-spell/README.md

 }
 ```

-Multiple grammars can be provided by returning an array. `name` and `checkWord` are
+Multiple grammars can be provided by returning an array. `name` and `checkWord`
-required, but all other properties and methods are optional.
+are required, but all other properties and methods are optional.
+If

-## Status

-Please note that this package is in a **beta** state.
+`grammarScopes` or `languages` are not provided then provider will be used for
+all grammar scopes or languages, respectively.

+If `checkRange` is provided then it is assumed that the dictionary knows how
+find line breaks for all of the languages listed in `languages`. `linter-spell`
+will then move that provider to the front of the queue and allow it to perform
+word and breaks and return words that are potentially misspelled.
+Those
+potential misspellings are then passed to the dictionary providers that only
+define `checkWord` for an opportunity to check the word against their
+dictionary.

+If a provider cannot find a word in its dictionary then it should at least
+return `{ isWord: false }`.
+It may also return a list of `suggestions` or a list
+of `actions` to take on the misspelled word.
+For example, adding the word to a
+language specific dictionary.